Fear Reactive Dogs

 It’s important to understand that all reactive/aggressive behavior is caused by the need to establish control.
 For a fearful dog they will react because the humans have missed or ignored their signals showing their discomfort so the behavior is for the purpose of increasing distance between them and the person.
 A common reason this will happen is often due to repeated encounters with people they do not trust so they continue to increase the intensity of their actions to get people to listen and respect their need for time and distance.
 What humans have considered positive interactions in the past may not be the way our dogs interpret the interactions.
 These events can result in each one stacking on top the last and each event just continues to intensify the distrust/discomfort.
 When “reaction” will not accomplish time and distance, “action” almost always will.
 It’s important to understand a dog was not totally fine and then just snapped either figuratively or literally.
 Please honor what the dog is telling you if your dog does not want to interact with people they do not trust.

 Dogs often start with non-verbal communication that show they are not comfortable with a person’s presence or approach regardless of the person’s intentions.
 You may observe when a dog is stressed or uncomfortable in a situation the dog may resort to a behavior that is out of context for a given situation; e.g. sniffing the ground, starts to scratch, looks away avoiding eye contact, or flicks its tongue and licks its nose.
 But not everything a dog does should be interpreted as communication, or that they are uncomfortable in a given situation.
-Some people will more easily notice a behavior change when a dog becomes tense/stiffens, mouth closes, or a hard stare before they move to a lip lift, snarl, growl, or bite.
+Some people will notice a behavior change when a dog becomes tense/stiffens, mouth closes, or a hard stare long before they move to a lip lift, snarl, growl, or bite.

 It’s important that we do not place our dog’s unnecessarily into a situation where they feel uncomfortable or unsafe.
 When we do this the dog learns that we cannot be trusted.
 It’s common for people to tell you that the dog will feel comfortable with people as long as you are comfortable.
 There is an element of truth to that statement in the right context.
 But this is not a guarantee the dog will feel safe or be comfortable with others.
 Our behavior can have a big impact dogs.
 It is important that the humans look truly relaxed, and in control.
 When we get concerned you can be sure the dogs pick up on this.
 We need to be the role model for the behavior we want to see in our dogs.
 How we interact with guests can affect our dog’s view of them.
 If we greet people at the door then back away and create distance we can find our dogs doing the same thing but in a bit different context.
 With some guests our dogs will feel much more comfortable quickly as long as it looks like we are comfortable with the guest.
 With some it can be as simple as hugging your guests (which also transfers your scent to them) and sitting next to them rather than backing away and sitting apart from them.
 But don’t misunderstand, even if a dog trusts you that trust alone does not provide any magic to help them overcome fear.